 All the way from the Arizona border- east to I-10 and from Mule Creek- south to Antelope Wells, is the area covered for this annual raptor survey of the southwestern corner of New Mexico.
 If you would like to take part in counting owls, hawks, shrikes and Greater Roadrunners by driving an assigned route in this area, call Roland Shook, compiler, at 575-590-4731 to be assigned a route or email@example.com

-We had a pretty good count!
-98 species and 9,504 individual birds, which ties our second highest species count and IS our second highest individual count.
-We had a record number of out-of-season birds, including Hooded Merganser, Common Merganser, Pied-billed Grebe, Eared Grebe, Wilson's Snipe, Band-tailed Pigeon, Vermilion Flycatcher, Canyon Wren, and Brown-headed Cowbird.
+2016 count had 98 species and 9,504 individual birds, which ties our second highest species count and IS our second highest individual count.
+A record number of out-of-season birds included, Hooded Merganser, Common Merganser, Pied-billed Grebe, Eared Grebe, Wilson's Snipe, Band-tailed Pigeon, Vermilion Flycatcher, Canyon Wren, and Brown-headed Cowbird.
 Others we rarely get included; Inca Dove, Scaled Quail, Sandhill Crane, Western Screech-owl, Lewis's Woodpecker, American Crow, Pyrrhuloxia, and Eastern Meadowlark.
-In the spreadsheet for 2015, the red boxes are for low counts, green for high.
-If you are interested in seeing the data route by route or just the totals let me know and I'll send that to you - 575-388-2386 or firstname.lastname@example.org.

 Centered in Riverside, along the Gila River near Cliff is where the count takes place.
 Most of the land is privately owned and permission from the landowners is obtained by Roland Shook, compiler.
 If you are interested in taking part in this Christmas Bird Count contact Roland at 575-590-4731 or firstname.lastname@example.org